 —viruses with a nonsegmented, negative-stranded RNA genome.
 The virus' natural host is a flea commonly found on cave-dwelling bats—most notably the vampire bat.
 In the most common scenario, the flea bites a bat, which in-turn passes the virus on to humans and other mammals.

-While in theory HVV infection is possible through any exchange of bodily fluids, transmission occurs through the bite of an infected person or animal in virtually every case.
+In theory, HVV infection is possible through any exchange of bodily fluids; however, transmission occurs through the bite of an infected person or animal in virtually every case.
+Thankfully, the virus isn't airborne.

 Stages of the Disease